nathanssantos/evolution-graph/README.md

 **default:** `100`

-Width in pixels applied on all bar labels.
+Width of the bar labels, in pixels.

 ### **`barThickness`**